waoru3/crispy-couscous/docs/Futures/04_market_endpoints.md

 conceptPlate | List | The zone, corresponding to the entryKey field of the section list\
 riskLimitType | List | Risk limit type, BY_VOLUME: by the volume, BY_VALUE: by the position

-## Get the transferable currencies[​](https://www.mexc.com/api-docs/futures/market-endpoints#get-the-transferable-currencies "Direct link to Get the transferable currencies")
+## Get the transferable currencies

 > Request